Stephboss9/Stephboss9/README.md

 ## 🎉 Some Fun Facts
-* I'm a roller skater!
-Let me know if you want to go together.
+* I Like to roller skate
 * Born in Senegal, a country in West Africa
-* Very active (gym, basketball) 🏋🏽‍♂️
+* Very active (gym, basketball, soccer) 🏋🏽‍♂️
 * My fastest mile time was 5:20 in my freshman year of high school

 ## 📱 Contact